 Research-related activities such as participation and assignments

-Examples of research-related activities are things like conference presentations, peer-reviewing and lectures for the general public.
+To examples of research-related activities are things like conference presentations, peer-reviewing and lectures for the general public.

 Activity information creates a more complete picture of an individual’s entire research which is difficult to find in other systems.
 The activities can also be linked, via relations, to other data in LUCRIS such as projects, external and internal organisations and research output.

-Why should I enter activities in LUCRIS?
+- How do I enter activities in LUCRIS?

 All LU researchers are free to enter the activities they want to highlight in their personal profile on the research portal.
 They can also be reused (all of them or only some) in the CV module.
 This allows to create a complete CV with just a few clicks, adapted to a specific funding body or target group, with a selection of the entered information.

 It is also possible to create links between activities and other information in LUCRIS; for example, to enrich a project page with various media appearances in which the project was presented, or a conference publication can be further described with details about a presentation or a keynote speech held in relation to that.
 NB: External people added to an activity must be asked for their consent.

 The classification is not an exact science and some of the categories could be seen as overlapping.
 The most important principle for the choice of activity type is to use the subtype that best corresponds to the activity in question.